 - associated with Archangels Haniel and Uriel (4)

 - associated with Archangel Jophiel (5)

-Pink Rose (heart and solar plexus chakras) Photo is of a pink hybrid tea rose in my garden.
+Pink Rose (heart and solar plexus chakras) Photos are of a pink hybrid tea rose (top) and Kimberlina floribunda roses (bottom) in my garden.

 - for self-love and acceptance, releasing heart pain and trauma.
 (1)

 - symbol of the blending of the male and female within to give new birth and creation to one’s life.
 (3)

 - beauty, self-confidence, comfort, and being content with yourself (4)